This guide will show you exactly what a bridging loan is.

 Make sure you are aware of what your bank offers before going down the bridging loan path.

-Usually, lenders will add an interest rate buffer of six months to assess your ability to pay off the bridging loan.
-When it comes to adding a buffer, the property that is being sold will be reduced by 15% as a “fire sale” buffer as the projected sale.
+Usually, lenders will add an interest rate buffer of 6 months to assess your ability to pay off the bridging loan.
+When it comes to adding a buffer, the property that is being sold will be reduced by 15% as a “fire sale” buffer for the projected sale.

 This lower price can have an impact on your borrowing power, as the lender will be considering a property price lower than your projected outcome to maintain a conservative approach.

-If you are upgrading your home, it is likely you will have some lending left over after you sell your original property.
+If you are upgrading your home, you will likely have some lending left over after you sell your original property.

-Your peak debt is the combination of your new property price plus the what’s left of your current mortgage.
-Once you have this, on average you will be able to borrow up to 90% of the combined property values.
+Your peak debt is the combination of your new property price plus what’s left of your current mortgage.
+Once you have this, on average, you will be able to borrow up to 90% of the combined property values.